 Dumisani Chavula: An Africa Bags Scholarship Success Story

-Dumisani is now in Form 3, the equivalent of 11th grade here in the U.S. He attends the Embangweni Community Secondary School.
-We are very proud of Dumisani as he just received the number one position in the entire school for his excellent grades!
-At the end of Form 3 Dumasina will take the National Standards Test to determine acceptability into University within Malawi.
+Dumisani is now in Form 4, the equivalent of 12th grade here in the U.S. He attends the Embangweni Community Secondary School.
+We are very proud of Dumisani as he has held the number one position in the entire school for his excellent grades for the past four years!
+At the end of Form 4 Dumasina will take the National Standards Test to determine acceptability into University within Malawi.